maliMirkec/personal-website/site/stories/index.md

 type: stories
 thumbnail: Just_random_thoughts_and_notes_from_yours_truly_qpudch
 stories:
+  - date: '2021-10-01'
+    content: |
+      Starting a full-time position today.

+      It was hard to give resignation notice to my clients.
+Just [look at the comments](https://www.kudoboard.com/boards/kM7XbBJa#view) they left.
   - date: '2021-09-27'
     content: |
       Until everyone learns Web 101, there is no need for any other Web versions.